textcreationpartnership/A01947/README.md

 #####Body#####

+1. ❧The maner and order of proceeding againſt Chriſt, by the Iudges which held a counſell at Ieruſalem, at the inſtance of Caiphas, which was High Prieſt that ſame
+yeere: And the ſentence of death pronounced agaynſt him by Pilate, then Gouerner of the Iewes, vnder Tiberius the Romaine Emperor.

-1. The ſentence of Pontius Pilate, Iudge of the Iewes vnder the Emperour.
+    _ The ſentence of Pontius Pilate, Iudge of the Iewes vnder the Emperour.

-1. To the Chriſtian Reader.
+    _ To the Chriſtian Reader.

 **Types of content**